 Hi there!
-My name is Mya Gosling, and I'm the creator of Good Tickle Brain.
-In a recent past life I was a library cataloger, but am now working full-time drawing stick figure Shakespeare comics, which is pretty cool when you stop to think about it.
+My name is Mya Lixian Gosling.
+I'm the artist and author of Good Tickle Brain and Sketchy Beta, and the artist and co-author of Keep Calm and Muslim On.
+In a recent past life I was a library cataloger, but I'm now working full-time drawing stick figure comics, which is pretty cool when you stop to think about it.

 My father introduced me to Shakespeare when I was eight or nine years old, and I've been addicted ever since.
 Initially it was just the classics, Henry V and Hamlet and Twelfth Night and so forth, but then I got really into the history cycles and now I'm hitting the hard stuff, like Cymbeline.